How do you monitor your SEO performance?

 New Backlinks and Referring Domains

-While on-page SEO factors are important, the SEO performance of competitive niches still dependent on backlinks.
+While on-page SEO factors are important, the SEO performance of competitive niches is still dependent on backlinks.

 Building high-quality links to your website can improve your site’s performance on search engines.
 A study conducted by Backlinko which analyzed 1 million Google search results found that there is a strong correlation between rankings and the number of referring domains.